 Have you tried Quinoa?
 It’s a whole grain (or seed to be more precise).
 High in protein, also gluten and cholesterol free (check outthis link for all you ever wanted to know about quinoa, but were afraid to ask).

-I made this salad to go along with some grilled salmon and fruit last week for Brookie’s birthday.
+I made this Quinoa Salad to go along with some grilled salmon and fruit last week for Brookie’s birthday.
 Brooke and I absolutely loved it.
 It’s fresh and simple.
 Mint, veggies, quinoa and an olive oil, fresh lemon juice and balsamic dressing.
 This is a great alternative to the usual potato salad and baked bean side for your summer BBQ.

 Jake was a little less enthusiastic about our side dish.
 He ate one tablespoon of salad I placed on his plate, then made the remainder of his meal salmon and watermelon.

 Never judge the success of a vegetarian recipe by the reaction of a 15 year old boy.